TsimurKurchyshyn/Board-Project/README.md

 ---

 A new modern styled of a canvas made from little squares.
-By hovering a mouse on them they will glow in diverse colors, made by using HTML, CSS, and JavaScript.
+By hovering a mouse on them, they will glow in diverse colors, made by using HTML, CSS, and JavaScript.

 ---